Sea of Dreams Q&A

 I just came across this interview I did for Montane after I got back from soloing the Sea of Dreams.
-I’d forgotten I’d done it, but there’s some interesting things in it so reposting it here:
+I’d forgotten I’d done it, but there are some interesting things in it so reposting it here:

 Spending fourteen days on a big wall must put major demands on your body, how do you prepare for such a climb?